 In Yahoo it’s a selection of celebrities, most of whom I’ve never heard of, broadband deals for some strange reason and, at least appropriate enough, Christmas jumpers.
 You know the type, reindeers, snowmen, I <3 Santa and generally worn by people who know what they look like and don’t care, or think they like smart and don’t care.
 I have a strong urge to Google for images of celebs in tacky sweaters!
-Yep, goes with the territory I guess, they don’t disappoint, though many I saw where neutral enough for most tastes.
+Yep, goes with the territory I guess, they don’t disappoint, though many I saw were neutral enough for most tastes.

-Across Google, in the US, like everywhere else is the death of actor Paul Walker, a train derailment and – way ahead of these, of tech companies and their offerings like the iPad Air is how badly football team, the patriots played today.
+Across Google, in the US, like everywhere else is the death of actor Paul Walker, a train derailment and – way ahead of these, of tech companies and their offerings like the iPad Air is how badly football team, the Patriots played today.

 Twitter users meanwhile are more interested in #FictionalCharactersIWantToMarry.